\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

 \halfline $\ker\phi^*\subseteq\Tors(\Cl(X))$\,.
 Consider $\d\in\Cl(X)$ such that $\phi^*(\d)=0$.
 Then, for every $D\in d_K^{-1}(\d)$ the divisor $\phi^\#(D)=\phi^{-1}(D)$ is principal.
 In particular it is an invariant divisor \wrt the action of $\Bmu$, meaning that $\phi^\#(D)=(f)$ for some $\Bmu$-homogeneous function $f\in\K(\widetilde{X})^*$.
 Consider the $|\Bmu|$-power $q:\K\to\K$, such that $q(z)=z^{|\Bmu|}$, and define $\overline{f}\in\K(X)^*$ by setting

 $\overline{f}$ is well defined because $f$ $\Bmu$-homogeneous gives

 Notice that $|\Bmu|D=\phi(\phi^\#(D))=(\overline{f})\sim 0$\,, so giving that $D\in \Tors(\Cl(X))$\,. \end{proof}

 \begin{remark} Notice that the 1-covering $\phi:\widetilde{X}\twoheadrightarrow X$ is \emph{canonical}, in the sense that it does not depend on the choice of the set of generators $\X$.
 In fact, for a different choice $\X'$, let $i':X\hookrightarrow W'$ be the $\X'$-canonical toric embedding.
-By Proposition~ \ref{prop:neat} Then every free part of $G$ is isomorphic to $H$, that is
+By Proposition~ \ref{prop:neat}